mbarriolifull/CPCSystem/README.md

-We could have a service that would generate a date and in the tests we would stub it's output in order to generate the expected date, but since Clicks are passed and are generated at the time of performing the click we assume that a Date object will be passed, this could be done with any other data type that would generate a Timestamp (ex: Timestamp, Instant, LocalDate...).
+We could have a service that would generate a date and in the tests we would stub it's output in order to generate the expected date, but since Clicks are passed and are generated at the time of performing the click we assume that a Date object will be passed, this could be done with any other data type that would generate a Timestamp (ex: Timestamp, Instant, LocalDate...). <br/>
+As well we could have some type of service to generate IDs in case we needed to assign ID to new campaigns, since we do not need that and I assume that those IDs are always given, it is not created.

 ## Patterns